Skip to main content

 crewship admin reset-password

-Omit both --password and --password-stdin to get an interactive prompt with hidden input — the right default for ad-hoc recovery from a host shell.
+Omit both --password and --password-stdin to get an interactive prompt with hidden input — the right default for ad-hoc recovery from a host shell, and the only form that never leaks to shell history or ps.

 crewship admin list-users